metatensor/metatrain/docs/src/getting-started/index.rst

 Getting started
 ===============

-This sections describes, how to install the package, and its most basic commands.
+This sections describes how to install the package, and its most basic commands.

 .. toctree::
    :maxdepth: 1